-Outside areas and boundaries There are areas of private garden grounds pertaining to the property and these are bound in the main by timber fencing.
+Outside areas and boundaries There are areas of private garden grounds to the front and rear of the property.
+Boundaries are formed in the main by masonry walls and metal/timber fencing.
 A private driveway is provided.
+You should verify with your conveyancer the extent of the boundaries attaching to the property.
 Visually inspected.

-Ceilings The ceilings are of plasterboard or similar design.
+Ceilings Plasterboard construction.
 Visually inspected from floor level.

-Internal walls The internal walls are of plasterboard or similar design.
+Internal walls Plastered on hard/plasterboard construction.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.